kvarak/dnd/docs/_Classes/professional.md

 Candle casters, as arcane masters of this craft are often known, fashion candles with stores of arcane energy in the wax, and a single spell hidden in the wick, which are revealed as the flame ignites.
 They are apt to carry many candles with many types of magic, for whatever need might arise, and even a few mundane ones, for when it is merely dark.

-### Bonus Proficiencies
+### Bonus Skills
-A candlemaker gains proficiency with Intelligence saving throws and the candlemaker's tools.
-You have advantage on all ability checks using those tools.
+You gain proficiency with Intelligence saving throws and 1 additional skill point to spend on *Crafting*.

 <div class="monster frame">
 <table class="monster">